You are free to choose, but you are not free of the consequences of those choices.

 Do choices have consequences?

 Yes, each choice you make has consequences.
-With each decision having its positives, but also negatives.
+Each decision has its positives, but also negatives.

-Your choices have consequences for the present, but also the future you.
+Your choices have consequences for the present, but also the future.
 That’s why you should think, and consider things carefully before making a decision.

-What are consequences of choices?
-Potential negative consequences of choices
+What are the potential negative consequences of choices?

 Choosing is losing